tomaspetera/english-for-designers/02-first-impression/final.md

 # My projects:

 ## Fits (branding)
-That was the school project.
 The assignment centered around creating our own brand, and my focus was on a non-existent brand called Fits.
 The emphasis was on sports clothing designed for exceptional comfort and a perfect fit.
 Additionally, it included a specialized YouTube channel demonstrating the correct techniques for various exercises and strength training, both in the gym and at home.

 ![Page 12](https://github.com/tomaspetera/english-for-designers/blob/9ffc98445c7493bb3499ce58baa0370aecd08bbb/02-first-impression/img/fits.jpg)